 Employees are expected to submit a written notice to their immediate supervisor two weeks prior to resignation.
 Nothing in board policy, administrative regulations or practices, or in any evaluation instrument or in the appraisal process or program for classified staff shall or is intended to create or be a contract or part of a contract or the contractual agreement between the school district and classified staff.
-No administrator or other employee of the school district has any authority to enter into any agreement of employment with classified staff for any specific period of time or to make any agreement of employment with classified staff for any specific period of time or to make any agreement contrary to the foregoing.
+No administrator or other employee of the school district has any authority to enter into any agreement of employment with classified staff for any specific period of time or to make any agreement of the foregoing.
 Board Policy 414.04 will be followed when termination becomes necessary.